Megwana/whatcamefirst/README.md

 ### Introduction & Premise

-A quiz is classed a game or even a sport for the mind.
+A quiz is classed as a game or even a sport for the mind.
 People either individually or in a team try to answer questions correctly on an array of topics.
 To read more about this, [click here](https://en.wikipedia.org/wiki/Quiz).

-What Came First is a website designed for visitors to learn and test their knowledge on general history.
-The goal for the user is to play the quiz game and try and guess what historical event, place or person came first from the selection of options.
+What Came First is a website designed for visitors to learn and test their knowledge of general history.
+The goal for the user is to play the quiz game and try and guess what historical event, place, or person came first from the selection of options.

 ### Goals

-- New Vistitors to the site:
+- New Visitors to the site:

 For new visitors, I have the following goals depending on different factors.
-If the visitors already has a good sense of general knowledge then I want this to be a fun experience for them as a quiz game.
+If the visitors already have a good sense of general knowledge then I want this to be a fun experience for them as a quiz game.
-If the visitor does not know much about history, then I want the user to have learnt and gained knowledge after completing the quiz.
+If the visitor does not know much about history, then I want the user to have learned and gained knowledge after completing the quiz.
 As the user is a new visitor, I want them to find the website easy to navigate.
 I want them to find the rules easy to understand.
-In addition, I would like them to find the website visually clear to read and appealing design wise.
+In addition, I would like them to find the website visually clear to read and appealing design-wise.

 - Regular Visitors to the site:

 For regular visitors, I want them to keep coming back.
-Therefore as time transpires, I will look to add more questions and quizes to the website.
+Therefore as time transpires, I will look to add more questions and quizzes to the website.

 - All visitors:

 I want all visitors to have had a fun and interactive experience whilst completing the quiz.
 I want them to find the site easy to navigate.
 My target audience is anyone with a curious mind.
-I hope those who answer the majority of the quiz correctly, enjoyed the questions and felt challenged at times or if they have any feedback on how to make it more challenging; they can get in contact via the contact page.
+I hope those who answer the majority of the quiz correctly, enjoyed the questions and felt challenged at times if they have any feedback on how to make it more challenging; they can get in contact via the contact page.
-Furthermore, I hope those who did not score highly, managed to learn something new and either reasearch more about a question topic in their own time or decide to get in touch via the contact page.
+Furthermore, I hope those who did not score highly, managed to learn something new and either research more about a question topic in their own time or decide to get in touch via the contact page.

 ## 2. User Design Experience (UX)

 ### Conceptualisation

-The original concept for this website is based off of the board game (link referenced below): https://www.amazon.co.uk/First-Board-Picking-Betting-Big/dp/B07VGLK2BY
+The original concept for this website is based on the board game (link referenced below): https://www.amazon.co.uk/First-Board-Picking-Betting-Big/dp/B07VGLK2BY

-The website is however, a quiz game with its prime goal to be that people may have learnt something new after participating.
+The website is, however, a quiz game with its prime goal being that people may have learned something new after participating.

 Whereas the board game has a more competitive element and a betting structure.

 ### Wireframes

-As the quiz isn't just general trivia and is specifically on various historical people, places and events that occured: I wanted the insert a background image that embodies ancient history.
+As the quiz isn't just general trivia and is specifically on various historical people, places, and events that occurred: I wanted the insert a background image that embodies ancient history.
 For me, an image of the Pyramids was perfect to capture this.
-In addition, I wanted it display also a fun lightness to it.
+In addition, I wanted it to display also a fun lightness to it.
 Therefore, a cartoon of the Pyramids I thought aided this well.

-I created Wireframes for mobile, tablet and desktop devices using Figma.
+I created Wireframes for mobile, tablet, and desktop devices using Figma.

 ![Home Page](./assets/images/wireframes/HomePageWireFrame.png)
 ![Instructions Modal](./assets/images/wireframes/InstructionsModalWireFrame.png)